8 Reasons Why You Shouldn’t Buy Engagement Rings From Chain Jewellery Stores

 Example of LED strip lights in display cabinets

-This is a common practice with big online stores – the ones where you design your own engagement ring (e.g. selecting the metal, picking the diamond and setting).
+This is a common practice with big online stores where you design your engagement ring (e.g. selecting the metal, picking the diamond and setting).

 Their business model is based on small margins and large volumes.
-Corners are cut to get as many customer orders out as fast as possible.
+They cut corners to get as many customer orders out as fast as possible.

 These businesses cut costs by spending less time setting stones and polishing.
-The jewellers that work on your pieces tend to be lower-skilled.
-This results in the diamonds becoming loose and falling out.
+The jewellers who work on your pieces tend to be lower-skilled, which results in the diamonds becoming loose and falling out.

-And these businesses know that.
-They financially model that a certain number of rings will need to be fixed or repaired accordingly - not a great experience if your ring is one of the ones that need to get fixed - especially if you live in New Zealand and need to ship it back overseas.
+These businesses know that.
+They financially model that a certain number of rings will need to be fixed or repaired accordingly—not a great experience if your ring is one of the ones that needs to be fixed, especially if you live in New Zealand and need to ship it back overseas.

-At Four Words, our manufacturing team is based in New Zealand and we take care to make your piece perfect the first time.
+At Four Words, our manufacturing team is based in New Zealand, and we make your piece perfect the first time.
 If anything needs to be fixed, we’ll do so right here in New Zealand.

 Jewellers that compete on price will take as many shortcuts as possible.
-And one way they can do this is to use pre-made mounts and buy stones in bulk that have varying carat sizes.
+One way they can do this is to use pre-made mounts and buy stones in bulk with varying carat sizes.

 Pre-made mounts are bought in bulk under a ‘one size fits most’ approach - they aren't individually made for each unique diamond.
 Because different diamonds have different proportions (length, width and depth), forcing stones into these mounts can often result in several issues:

-3. Poor polish and clean.
-The casting isn’t specific to the stones and the ring will look a little cheap.
+• Poor polish and clean.
+The casting isn’t specific to the stones, and the ring will look cheap.

 Example 1: Not a perfect fit

 The arrow shows poor craftsmanship.
-The pavé diamonds with the hidden halo and band is poorly put together.
+The pavé diamonds with the hidden halo and band are poorly put together.
 The melee diamonds (the small diamonds) are too small for the ring.
-There are also huge gaps between each diamond.
-This makes the ring appear dull and tacky.
-In the example below, the prongs are more pronounced than the melee diamonds themselves.
+There are also huge gaps between each diamond, making the ring appear dull and tacky.
+In the example below, the prongs are more pronounced than the melee diamonds.

 Forcing incorrect stone sizes in pre-made mounts